amadeus4dev/developer-guides/guides/pagination.md

 Developers](http://developers.amadeus.com) REST APIs, there will be a lot of results to return.
 Let’s say your initial call is asking for all the flight offers using the `Flight Low-fare Search` API; the result could be a massive response with hundreds of pages.
 Don't panic.
-Pagination is here to the rescue, splitting the results into different pages to make sure responses are easier to handle.
+Pagination comes to the rescue, splitting the results into different pages to make sure responses are easier to handle.

-### Accessing to the paginated results
+### Accessing the paginated results

 #### Using the SDKs

-If you are using any of our [SDKs](https://github.com/amadeus4dev) it's very simple.
+If you are using any of our [SDKs](https://github.com/amadeus4dev), accessing the paginated results is very simple.
 If an API endpoint supports pagination, the other pages are available under the `.next`, `.previous`, `.last` and `.first` methods.

 Let's see the following example written on `node`: